WARNINGS GENERAL SECURITY AND CAUTION ADVICE

 Monkeypox can spread from person to person through close contact, including in the following ways:

-- contact with an infected person's: skin lesions or scabs (which may resemble chickenpox), blood or body fluids, mucosal surfaces (such as eyes, mouth, throat, rectum), contaminated clothing or linens, such as bedding and towels, or by sharing personal objects used by an infected person, respiratory droplets (for example: coughs and sneezes) may transmit monkeypox virus, but this is not well understood at this time
+- contact with an infected persons: lesions or scabs that may be found on the skin or mucosal surfaces (such as eyes, mouth, throat, genitalia, rectum).
+These lesions may resemble chickenpox; blood or body fluids; contaminated clothing or linens, such as bedding and towels, or by sharing personal objects used by an infected person (such as razors, utensils, needles, sex toys, toothbrushes); respiratory droplets (for example, from coughs and sneezes) - while respiratory droplets may transmit mpox virus, this is not well understood at this time.

 An infected pregnant person may also pass on the virus to their developing foetus.

-Symptoms of monkeypox can begin 5 to 21 days after exposure, and can include: fever, chills, swelling of the lymph nodes, headache, muscle pain, joint pain, back pain, exhaustion, appearance of a rash.
+Symptoms of monkeypox can begin 5 to 21 days after exposure, and can include: fever, chills, swelling of the lymph nodes, headache, muscle pain, joint pain, back pain, exhaustion, appearance of a rash or lesions.

 It is possible that a rash may be the only presenting symptom.
-The rash is similar in appearance to chickenpox or other diseases.
-It often begins on the face or extremities, but can affect other parts of the body, such as the hands, feet, mouth and genitals.
-The rash changes through different stages before finally forming a scab, which later falls off.
+The rash is similar in appearance to chickenpox or sexually transmitted infections (such as herpes or gonorrhea).
+It can be painful and could affect any part of the body, such as the mouth, genitals, perianal area, face, arms and legs, feet, and hands.
+The rash usually lasts between 14 and 28 days and changes through different stages before finally forming a scab, which later falls off.

 CDC: http://www.cdc.gov/poxvirus/monkeypox/index.htmlGerman Measles Notice